OS2G/constitution/constitution.md

     B. Nominations

-    Nominations shall open one week prior to the annual meeting.
+    Nominations shall open one week prior to the annual election meeting.

     C. Elections Procedures, Term of Office